accellera-official/systemc/unit_test/tlm/README.txt

       these should be set such that $SYSTEMC_HOME/lib-$TARGET_ARCH is a directory containing the systemc library.
    On Windows, the SYSTEMC and TLM environments variables should be used.

+   The multi_sockets test is dependent on the boos library, you will need to have an environment variable 'BOOST_HOME' set to build the test

 The tests: